abigpotostew/stewart.codes/source/hyperion/index.md

 ---
 ---

-Hyperion is a multi-dimensional exploration of complex movement in generative art, created entirely with code.
+Hyperion is a multidimensional exploration of complex movement in generative art, created entirely with code.
 It is inspired by the infinite resolution of movement— from atoms, to cells, to planetary maneuvers: every point in time is unique.
 Hyperion, too, captures spectrums of texture and color with mathematical precision rendered in real time.
-Collectors and viewers experience the NFT in motion, rendered in any resolution, in real time.
+Collectors and viewers experience the NFT in motion, rendered in any resolution.

+10% of mint proceeds will be donated to Alameda County Food Bank and Youth Spirit Artworks.

 Hyperion is a collection of 1024 unique NFTs each containing a 4K image render and a 'live view' real time WebGL animation.

 [Demo](https://stewart.codes/static/hyperion-demo/)

+---

+### Roadmap:
+1. March 4: Mint Day!
+2. Build in HTML NFT support into Stargaze platform.
+That means your existing Hyperion NFTs will render the Live view in the marketplace.
+3. Build an artblocks style platform for Stargaze.
+4. Make more art :)

 ---